 When the Ray Aviation Scholarship became available to our chapter, Aiden was nominated for this Scholarship and was awarded $10,000.00 for flight training.

 UPDATE FROM AIDEN: My solo early this month went well.
 We started out with three touch and goes to make sure I was ready, then I dropped Jeff (my instructor) off at the Austin Executive Tower.

 Flying on my own was surprisingly a lot less stressful, and I was very comfortable with no one in the right seat.
 Barring a couple of right 360s for other traffic and a bounced landing or two, everything was good.
 I finished my solo and we headed back to Bergstrom.
 While we waited for additional funding, I didn’t do any flying for a little over two weeks, but I don’t think I was rusty at all when I flew again.
 The next flight we did simulated instrument training to knock out some of the required dual training.
 Simulated instrument is definitely fun, but it really throw my senses a curve ball when I have to recover from an unusual attitude.
 I don’t think I’ve sweated more on any other lesson.
 Our current plan is to knock out my cross country training requirements and some night flying in the next flight.
 After that, I’ll probably be on my own to complete solo hours and get ready for my check ride.
 If I get back to 1-2 flights a week at least, I should be able to finish my flight training in January or early February.

-- Tuesday, February 4 – 6:00pm Chapter Planning Meeting.
+- Tuesday, July 7 – 6:00pm Chapter Board of Directors Meeting.
 Unless otherwise noted, Chapter Planning Meetings occur one hour prior to the regular Chapter Meetings.
-All are invited to attend.

 Please refer to the calendar and newsletter for other events.